dhcgn/fairy-tale-generator/README.md

 ## English/Englisch :us:

-A demo that showcases what Chat GPT can do for the story and Amazon Polly for the language.
+This is just a demo that shows how Chat GPT can generate a children's story and Amazon Polly can produce the corresponding speech.

-Chat GPT creates the framework for a children's story based on a few inputs from the user and translates it into German.
-The model text-davinci-003 is used for this purpose.
+With only a few user inputs, Chat GPT generates the framework for a children's story and translates it into German using the text-davinci-003 model.
 The result is a text.

-Amazon Polly uses a neural language model to generate speech output from the text.
-This can be downloaded as an MP3.
+Amazon Polly uses a neural language model to produce a speech output from the text, which can be downloaded as an MP3 file.

-In practice, an infinite number of stories can be generated this way.
-Limiting factors are the current limitations of Chat GPT in terms of complexity and length of the story, as well as the costs for using the AI SaaS, of course.
-Amazon Polly is currently considered to have the best language model, even though it still sounds artificial.
+In practice, an infinite number of stories can be generated, which is justified by the number of parameters and the non-deterministic nature of the ML model.
+Limiting factors include the current limits of Chat GPT in terms of complexity and length of the stories, and of course, the costs associated with using the AI SaaS.
+Amazon Polly is currently considered the best language model, even though it still sounds artificial.

 ## German/Deutsch :de: